B1 · IntermediateEnglish

 • "Some students are here, but others are late."

-The noun is already known, so we don’t repeat it.
+The noun is already known, so we do not repeat it.

-We use the other when we talk about a specific remaining thing or person.
+We use the other when we talk about a specific remaining person or thing.

 Examples: